Neuroimaging Data Sharing& Software

 NUSDASTNorthwestern University Schizophrenia Data Sharing and Software Tool (NUSDAST)

 The Northwestern University Schizophrenia Data and Software Tool (NUSDAST) is a database for sharing neuroimaging and related data with select collaborators or the general community.
 You can upload images, view them, add demographic and clinical data, and much more.
 The data are all stored in a searchable, secure web accessible database.

-Here are some tools we've developed in conjunction with our collaborators.
-Please contact with any questions or visit our wiki.
+Below are some tools we've developed in conjunction with our collaborators.
+Please contact with any questions.

 - FS+LCDM Pipeline: An automated, FreeSurfer-initialized, labeled cortical distance mapping (LCDM) pipeline.
 FS+LCDM provides a probabilistic, local estimation of gray matter thickness of user-specified cortical structures from MRI brain scans. download

 - BYU Surface Splitting: Scripts to split HiAm and basalth byu surfaces into components.
 See split_surfaces_NUSDAST.sh for example usage.
 The binary has been compiled as a static binary in hopes that it will run cross-platform, but src is also included. download